rakesh-malviya/blog/_posts/2017-08-25-2-neural-networks-part-1-logistic-regression-least-square-error.md

 Required Learning: Linear regression basics [link](http://www.holehouse.org/mlclass/01_02_Introduction_regression_analysis_and_gr.html)

-We are starting from basic unit of Neural networks single activation neuron.
+We are starting from basic unit of Neural networks - the single activation neuron.
 A Neural network with single neuron is same as logistic regression.
 Therefore a neural network can be considered as a networked set of logistic regression units.

 **Note: Above is true for neural network which has only Sigmoid activations function, since logistic regression uses Sigmoid function.
-Don't worry this will get clear in following blogs**
+Don't worry this will be clear in subsequent blogs**

 #### Establish notations for future use<sup>[1](#references)</sup>
 1. $$x^{(i)}$$ to denote the i<sup>th</sup> “input ” of training data